biomedica-marvl/biomedica-etl/README.md

 Tutorial:
 [![Dataset Colab Tutorial](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1856175XzplxJaPtTwnzwXdawJNLo6jP9?usp=sharing)

-Welcome to the official Biomedica ETL Repository.
-If you want to start training your biomedical CLIP-style model using 24M scientific articles [click here](https://github.com/Ale9806/open_clip_with_biomedica).
-If you wish to use our filtering pipeline to get subsets from our labeled dataset on demand [click here]().
-If you would like to reproduce our dataset read this README file.
+**Welcome to the official Biomedica ETL Repository!**

+1. If you want to start training your biomedical CLIP-style model using 24M scientific articles [click here](https://github.com/Ale9806/open_clip_with_biomedica).
+2. If you wish to use our filtering pipeline to get subsets from our labeled dataset on demand [click here]().
+3. If you would like to reproduce our dataset, please read this README file.